12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 ecommerce strategy

-Start by digging up your past action plans and data for example on your best selling items, sales times, and performing campaigns..These insights will give you a template for moving forward and taking your strategy to the next level.
+Start by digging up your past action plans and data for example on your best-selling items, sales times, and performing campaigns.
+This will give you a template for moving forward and taking your strategy to the next level.

-Use this to segment customers based on their behaviour, and target them with relevant and timely offers.
+Use this to segment customers based on their behavior, and target them with relevant and timely offers.

 Here are some metrics to look out for: